 - Folate and Vitamin B12

 Both these vitamins cannot be produced in the body so need to be supplemented from outside.
-B12 is vital for creating red blood cells and optimal functioning of the nervous system.
+B12 is vital for creating red blood cells and the optimal functioning of the nervous system.
 Rich sources of these are eggs, fish, milk, and milk products.
-Deficiency of Folate leads to anemia.
+Deficiency of folate leads to anaemia.
 Apart from fortified cereals, fruits and vegetables, you might have to take supplements.

 Fats are important for a healthy body but the right kinds.
 Eat foods rich in omega-3 fatty acids, polyunsaturated and monounsaturated fats.
 Avoid processed foods as they have huge amounts of trans-fats that are responsible for heart diseases and other health issues.
 Nuts, soybeans, flaxseeds and fishes are good options.